MonkmanMH/dpjr/README.md

 ## Usage

+The package contains a number of data sets in a variety of formats.

+### Function

-There are two groups of datasets in the package: pre-rendered? tables, and raw files.
+There is one convenience function in the package:

-### Raw data files

-The convenience function `dpjr_data()` generates the path to the raw data file, independent of the specific location on the user’s computer.
+    dprj::dpjr_data()

+which returns a complete list of the data files in the package.

+The function can also be used to access individual files in the package.

 For example, to read the CSV file “mtcars.csv”: